griffithlab/civic-docs/docs/using/browsing.rst

    * - Column
      - Description
    * - AID
-     - Evidence ID of the Assertion
+     - Assertion ID of the Assertion
    * - Gene
      - Gene associated with the Assertion
    * - Variant
      - Variant associated with the Assertion
    * - Summary
-     - Clinical summary of the Assertion
+     - Curator's summary of the Assertion
    * - Diseases
      - Diseases associated with the Assertion
    * - Drugs